This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Follow up with your primary healthcare provider or ear, nose, and throat specialist as directed:
+Follow up with your surgeon or ear, nose, and throat specialist as directed:

-You may need to return to have your sutures removed.
-You will need to return for hearing tests to check if your CI works properly.
+You will need to return to have your stitches removed.
+You will go to training to learn how to listen and understand sounds using your CI.
+You will also learn how to care for your CI.
+You will have regular checkups to make sure your CI works properly.
 Write down your questions so you remember to ask them during your visits.

-Contact your primary healthcare provider or ear, nose, and throat specialist if:
+Contact your surgeon or ear, nose, and throat specialist if:

-- You have a fever, chills, or feel weak and achy.
+- You have a fever, chills, and feel weak and achy.

 - You feel dizzy or have nausea and vomiting.

 - You feel more sleepy than usual.

 - You have questions or concerns about your condition or care.

 Seek care immediately or call 911 if: